 The idea of Messy Church is that the family move together round the crafts and celebration time in the church before sitting together having something to eat.

 Messy Church does not run as the 11am Sunday service but operates at a time and day which is suitable for as many people as possible.
-We hope to run Messy Church over a number of months and are exploring the possibility of being in Laurieknowe Primary School as well as in the Church.
+We hope to run Messy Church over a number of months.